qupath/qupath-docs/docs/advanced/exporting_annotations.rst

 It is also the preferred method of annotation export in QuPath, because it preserves quite a lot of information.

+You can export your objects via the :menuselection:`File --> Object data... --> Export as GeoJSON` command.

-The following script prints a GeoJSON representation of all the annotations in an image:
+Alternatively, the GeoJSON export can be done through scripting.
+The following script exports a GeoJSON representation of all the annotations in an image to a specific path:

 .. code-block:: groovy

-  def annotations = getAnnotationObjects() boolean prettyPrint = true def gson = GsonTools.getInstance(prettyPrint)
+  def annotations = getAnnotationObjects() def path = "path/to/file.geojson"

-  println gson.toJson(annotations)
+  // 'FEATURE_COLLECTION' is standard GeoJSON format for multiple objects exportObjectsToGeoJson(annotations, path, "FEATURE_COLLECTION")

+  // The same method without the 'FEATURE_COLLECTION' parameter outputs a simple JSON object/array
+  // exportObjectsToGeoJson(annotations, path)

 It is worth reading a bit around the GeoJSON specification and comparing with QuPath's output to see how QuPath attempts to map its objects to valid GeoJSON.
 In particular, QuPath provides a `FeatureCollection` so that additional properties can be included (e.g. classifications).